abichinger/gorm-adapter/README.md

 )

 func main() {
-	// Initialize a Gorm adapter and use it in a Casbin enforcer:
+	// Initialize a Gorm adapter and use it in a FastAC enforcer:
 	// The adapter will use "fastac_rules" as the default table name.
 	// If it doesn't exist, the adapter will create the table automatically. dsn := "user:pass@tcp(127.0.0.1:3306)/dbname?charset=utf8mb4&parseTime=True&loc=Local"